-A Title IX, sexual misconduct/harassment, or discrimination incident or violation may be reported to TTUHSC using the online form found at the following link:
+A Title IX, sexual misconduct/harassment, or discrimination incident or violation may be reported to TTUHSC using the online form found at the following link: https://cm.maxient.com/reportingform.php?TexasTechUnivHSCSS&layout\id=10

-• https://cm.maxient.com/reportingform.php?TexasTechUnivHSCSS&layout\id=10 nonconsensual sexual contact, sexual exploitation, sexual harassment, stalking, retaliation, or other forms of sexual misconduct.
+This form should be used only to report concerns pertaining to possible violations of TTUHSC Sexual Harassment, Sexual Assault, Sexual Misconduct and Title IX Policy such as genderbased discrimination, dating violence, domestic violence, hostile environment, sexual assault, nonconsensual sexual contact, sexual exploitation, sexual harassment, stalking, retaliation, or other forms of sexual misconduct.
 Upon receipt of a report, TTUHSC will review the matter and, if necessary, will investigate and take appropriate steps to stop and remedy prohibited conduct in accordance with TTUHSC policy.